magenta-cuda/alt-w3tc-minify/README.md

+Version 0.9.7.1 of W3TC(released 01/24/2019) appears to be seriously broken with respect to minification.
+I am suspending development until a new version is released.

 The W3 Total Cache auto minify mode does not work on my web site.
 The problem is the order of the JavaScript files using the auto minify mode is different from the order without minification.
 This results in undefined JavaScript